History of Love Island (2015 TV series) in Timeline

 On December 20, 2019, Laura Whitmore was announced as the new host of Love Island, replacing Caroline Flack.

-In January 2020, the winter series of Love Island was broadcast from a new villa in South Africa.
+In January 2020, the winter series was broadcast from a new villa in South Africa.

-On February 15, 2020, Caroline Flack died.
-ITV pulled two episodes, and Iain Stirling paid tribute to Flack.
-Just Eat sponsorship adverts were replaced by a message telling people to be kind, with a contact number for the Samaritans.
+On February 15, 2020, Caroline Flack was found dead.
+Two episodes were pulled, and a tribute was paid by Iain Stirling.
+Just Eat adverts were replaced by a message promoting kindness and providing a contact number for the Samaritans.

-May 2020: 12 million people have played Love Island: The Game
+May 2020: Reported number of players of Love Island: The Game

-On May 4, 2020, Love Island announced the cancellation of the summer 2020 show due to the COVID-19 pandemic.
+On May 4, 2020, Love Island announced the cancellation of the summer 2020 show due to the COVID-19 pandemic, prioritizing the wellbeing of everyone involved.

-As of 2020, Love Island was the most-watched TV show among its target audience of 16- to 34-year-olds.
+As of 2020, Love Island was the most watched TV show among its target audience of 16- to 34-year-olds, solidifying its popularity.

-In 2020, the winter series was filmed at Midden Cottage in the Constantia suburb of Cape Town.
+In 2020, the Love Island winter series was filmed at Midden Cottage in the Constantia suburb of Cape Town.

 On March 4, 2021, ITV confirmed that Love Island would return in the summer after an 18-month hiatus.

-At the end of series seven in August 2021, an eighth series of Love Island was announced.
+At the end of series seven in August 2021, an eighth series was announced.

 2021: Main villa location

-In 2021, the main villa was located in Diseminado Poligono 5 near Sant Llorenç des Cardassar.
+From 2017 to 2021, the main Love Island villa was located in Diseminado Poligono 5, near Sant Llorenç des Cardassar.

-In 2021, the winter version of Love Island was cancelled due to uncertainties regarding the pandemic and international travel.
+In 2021, it was confirmed that the show would not be airing a winter version of the series due to uncertainties regarding the pandemic and international travel.

-October 2022: Maya Jama Takes Over as Host
+October 2022: Maya Jama announced as new host

 November 2022: Ekin-Su and Davide star in 'Homecomings'